fieldtrip/website/workshop/paris2019.md

 - Change directory to the location of the FieldTrip package.
 Note the subfolders present.
 - Add the FieldTrip folder to the path

-    addpath(<the name of the fieldtrip folder>);
+    addpath('path_to_fieldtrip')

-(Note: **do not** add the folder recursively; i.e. do not use addpath(genpath()))
+Note: **do not** add the folder recursively; i.e. do not use addpath(genpath('path_to_fieldtrip')).

 - Run 'ft_defaults' in MATLAB.
 - Confirm that FT has been successfully added to your path, for example by typing 'which ft_preprocessing' in Matlab; the correct path should be displayed.

 ### Get the example data that is used throughout this set of tutorials

 The full dataset can be obtained at [https://openneuro.org/datasets/ds000117/versions/1.0.3], and has a size of about 460 GB.
-The subset of the data that is needed for this collection of tutorials can be also obtained from <ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/workshop/paris2019/>.
+The subset of the data that is needed for this collection of tutorials - and the results of running these tutorials - can be downloaded from <ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/workshop/paris2019/>.
+The results are located in the `derivatives` folder.